epccs/RPUno/Reflow/README.md

 # Commands

 Commands are interactive over the serial interface at 9600 baud rate.
 The echo will start after second charactor of a new line.
+Commands are interactive over the serial interface at 9600 baud rate.
+The echo will start after the second character of a new line.

 ## /0/id? [name|desc|avr-gcc]